polyaxon/polyaxon/templates/quick_start.md

              3  k8s-master-13475325-0      k8s-master-13475325-0      master  6.7 Gb           2         0
     ```

-1. Now  we can create a project, you can do that with the `Polyaxon-dashboard` or with the `polyaxon-cli`
+2. Now  we can create a project, you can do that with `Polyaxon Dashboard` or with `polyaxon CLI`

     ```bash
     $ polyaxon project create --name=quick-start --description='Polyaxon quick start.'
     ```

-2. Head to your terminal and clone our [quick-start repo](https://github.com/polyaxon/polyaxon-quick-start)
+3. Head to your terminal and clone our [quick-start repo](https://github.com/polyaxon/polyaxon-quick-start)

     ```bash
     $ git clone https://github.com/polyaxon/polyaxon-quick-start.git